BIO: Toshiki Nakada

 In Berlin I started doing ‘online’ mixing, in the box, with my laptop, Pro Tools 11 and several plug ins.
 After more than a year, I realized that I wanted to finalize my mixes in different studios, to add ‘colour’ to tracks.
 I was missing the feeling of touching knobs and faders, and the mixes sounded too flat for my taste.
 Anyway, ‘ITB’ working has the big advantage to let you recall mixes instantly, and most of all, you’re no longer forced to complete the job in one day or two.
 Now that I’ve got more time to work, that possibility is very important for me.
 After many researches, I was told about a USB audio interface with 32 I/O for a very interesting price and a great sound, and that was what I was looking for – The Orion 32.

 — Leman Music Masterclass chose Zen Studio Audio Interface for its recordings —

-The Antelope Audio portable studio interface Zen Studio was used to record the Leman Music Masterclass at the Conservatoire de Musique de Geneve.
-“Because of portability, digitally controlled preamps and links for the stereo pairs, it was the obvious choice for its ergonomy” said the audio engineer David Trotti.
-The pristine quality of the resulting audio blowed away recording engineer David and made the day of this yearly event.
+The Antelope Audio professional portable audio interface Zen Studio was used for recording the Leman Music Masterclass at the Conservatoire de Musique de Geneve.
+“Because of its portability, digitally controlled preamps and links for the stereo pairs, it was the obvious choice,” said the audio engineer David Trotti.
+The pristine quality of the resulting audio blew away Trotti and made the day of this yearly event.